maxieds/AndroidFilePickerLight/README.md

 <img src="https://raw.githubusercontent.com/maxieds/AndroidFileChooserLight/master/Screenshots/WorkingUI-Screenshot_20201112-052224.png" width="250" /> <img src="https://raw.githubusercontent.com/maxieds/AndroidFileChooserLight/master/Screenshots/WorkingUI-Screenshot_20201113-134724.png" width="250" /> <img src="https://raw.githubusercontent.com/maxieds/AndroidFilePickerLight/master/Screenshots/SampleApplicationDemo-ProgressBarDisplay.png" width="250" />

-## Including the library in an Android application
+## Including the library for use in a client Android application

 There are a couple of quickstart items covered in the sections below to handle before this library can be included in the client Android application: